ncatlab/nlab-content/pages/4960.md

 +-- {: .un_remark}
 ###### Remark

-These definition are supposed to model the following ideas:
+This definition are supposed to model the following ideas:

 * since the site is concrete, every object $U$ has an underlying set of points $Hom_C(*,U)$.
 We may think of each $U$  as specifying one way in which there can be cohesion on this underlying set of points;